 Marymount University’s Doctor of Physical Therapy program emphasizes patient management decisions based on best available scientific evidence, well developed clinical skills and judgment, and incorporation of patient goals and preferences.

-- Comprehensive examination at the end of the program to assess readiness for practice and prepare for the national licensing exam
+- Comprehensive examinations at the end of the program to assess readiness for practice and prepare students for the national licensing exam

 - Modified problem-based learning approach and integration of "real life" clinical experiences

 - Student-directed, active-learning component revolves around commonly occurring patient problems.
 The patient problems serve as the catalyst for students to identify their learning needs and guide their learning activities.
 Learning-in-context encourages students to discriminate clinical relevance of content rather than focusing on pure memorization and reproduction of study materials.